porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/text-link/text-link.code.md

 ---

 ### Specific icon
 If another icon needs to be implemented, just replace the default icon with your new icon.
-Per default, all icons are fetched from the Porsche UI Kit CDN.
+Per default, all icons are fetched from the Porsche Design System CDN.
 Just choose an icon name from the `icon` property.
 If you need to link to another icon hosted somewhere else, just set the whole icon path to the `icon` prop.

 <Playground>